BrunoPerciani/computer-simulation-in-matlab-studies/README.md

 ## 🧑‍💻 Author
 **Bruno Zomignani Perciani**
 Undergraduate Student at the Federal University of ABC (UFABC)
-Exchange Student at Shibaura Institute of Technology (SIT)
+Sandwich Program Student at Shibaura Institute of Technology (SIT)
 📧 bruno.perciani@aluno.ufabc.edu.br

 **Supervised by:**